 When feeling stressed or anxious, you may notice that you have more breakouts.
 How does stress acne differ from other breakouts?

 Often times before a wedding, a public event or any major life event can trigger stress which can lead to pimples.
-Experts have found relationship between pimples and stress, oftentimes called stress acne.
-If you are struggling with acne, first thing you need to do is drink a glass of water, take a deep breath, calm down and keep reading.
+Experts have found that the relationship between pimples and stress, is oftentimes called “stress acne.”
+If you are struggling with acne, the first thing you need to do is drink a glass of water, take a deep breath, calm down and keep reading.

 Reasons Why Pimples Pop Up on Your Face